-PART II
+Part II

-INSTRUCTIONS FOR PREPARATION OF THE REPORT OF CERTAIN EUROCURRENCY TRANSACTIONS FOR ALL DEPOSITORY INSTITUTIONS OTHER THAN U.S. BRANCHES AND AGENCIES OF FOREIGN BANKS
+INSTRUCTIONS FOR PREPARATION OF THE REPORT OF CERTAIN EUROCURRENCY TRANSACTIONS FOR U.S. BRANCHES AND AGENCIES OF FOREIGN BANKS

-Section 1 below contains general instructions and guidelines, which provide the basic framework for reporting on the Report of Certain Eurocurrency Transactions (FR 2950) and which describe, in general, the nature of reservable Eurocurrency liabilities and the specific procedures for reporting these liabilities.
+Section 1 below contains general instructions and guidelines, which provide the basic framework for reporting on the Report of Certain Eurocurrency Transactions (FR 2951) and which describe, in general, the nature of reservable Eurocurrency liabilities and the specific procedures for reporting these liabilities.

-Section 2 contains item-by-item instructions for completing the FR 2950.
-This section describes the coverage of each item to be reported and specifies the categories of deposits to be included in or excluded from each item.
+Section 2 contains item-by-item instructions for completing the FR 2951.
+This section describes the coverage of each item to be reported and specifies the categories of deposits and credit balances to be included in or excluded from each item.